Key Takeaways (TLDR)

 Examples of Short Versions

-Emily Aborn is a Content Copywriter, Speaker, and Podcast Host.
+Emily Aborn is a Small Business Copywriter, Speaker, and Podcast Host.
 She’s been an entrepreneur for over a decade, with experience running brick-and-mortar and online businesses.
-She’s collaborated with 1,000’s of individuals in over 100 industries as a copywriter.
+She’s collaborated with 1,000’s of individuals in over 122 industries as a copywriter.
 She brings their personality, creativity, and message to life as she guides them to build community and relationship-based businesses.
-For fun, she enjoys word games, reading, listening to podcasts, and hiking with her husband, Jason, and their dog, Clyde.
+For fun, she enjoys word games, reading, listening to podcasts, and hiking.

-I’m the host of the Content with Character podcast and I speak on marketing-related topics for organizations and groups.
+I’m the host of Small Business Casual, and a speaker on marketing-related topics for organizations and groups.

-I live in New Hampshire with my husband, Jason, and our dog, Clyde.
+I live in the backwoods of New Hampshire with my husband, Jason.
 I like hiking, reading, all the nerdy word games I can get my hands on and… writing.
 Yes, even in my free time!

 Essential #1) Name and Professional Title